 When we are most truly the selves we are meant to be, living a godly life, allowing the Spirit to bring forth the Fruits of the Spirit, we will feel that peace the strongest.
 That doesn’t mean everything will be hunky-dory, and all troubles will be far from you.
 But it does mean there will be peace within the mess.

 “Peace and war begin at home.
 If we truly want peace in the world, let us begin by loving one another in our own families.” —Mother Teresa

 "World Peace” is a wonderful ideal that every beauty pageant contestant hopes society can attain.
 But what exactly IS world peace?
 Is it simply a lack of war?
 Is it everyone leaving everyone else alone?
 Or is it working together as a community?

-The Apostle Paul challenges us to consider true peace as more than merely not fighting but rather as actively being peacemakers (Romans 12).
+The Apostle Paul challenges us to consider true peace as more than merely not fighting but rather as actively being peacemakers in Romans 12.
+"If possible, so far as it depends on you, live peaceably with all" (Romans 12:18).
 He describes us as a body, each of our parts having a different role, but each essential to the health and well-being of the whole.